magetron/COMP0002/Arduino-Project/README.md

 Download Arduino IDE and Processing IDE, connect Arduino UNO to PC / mac  with sensors connected on the breadboard to the Arduino.
 See below for the circuit diagram:
 ![Diagram](./img/diagram.png)

 ### Step 2
 Upload the Arduino Code at `./arduino/lightdetection.ino` to the UNO board.
-Check Serial Port output to `COM4` with `9600 braud`.
+Check Serial Port output to `COM4` with `9600 baud`.

 ### Step 3
 Run Processing Java Code at `./my_arduino_game/my_arduino_game.pde`.
 Done!